 Setting a proper rear sag is first step in proper suspension adjustment.
 If sag is not correct, bike won't handle as it is supposed to, more or less.

 From 2008 to 2018, in KTM 690 Enduro R manuals there was a section on how to measure rear sag, with suggested sag values.
 This section is left out from 2019 690 Enduro R manual.
 And more annoying, suggested sag values are gone.
 There is general rule of thumb for dual sport and dirt bikes, that rider sag should be approx. 30% of total suspension travel.
-According to this rule, rider sag on 2019 690 Enduro R should be in 75 mm range (30% x 250 mm)
+According to this rule, rider sag on 2019 690 Enduro R should be in 75 mm range (30% x 250 mm).
+(Check Edited content at the end of this blog post, for new info!)

 I will share few pictures from Owners Manual for 2014 KTM 690 Enduro R, explaining how to measure rear sag.
 It is important to pick two points, one on the rear end of the bike and other on the rear fork.
 Use same points for all three measurement.